Night of the Gliders: Attack

-The engine noises were heard by several soldiers, and at 10:30 PM the Israeli Northern Command was alerted to the danger of an infiltration.
-An alarm was sounded, flares were fired and helicopters were sent out to search for the gliders, but without success, as the gliders were flying as low as tree level.
-However, at the Gibor army camp, about two miles east of Kiryat Shmona, no security precautions had been taken thirty minutes after the alarm was issued and no additional guards had been posted at the camp's gate.
+The engine noises were heard by Israeli soldiers, and at 10:30 PM the Israeli Northern Command was alerted to the danger of an infiltration.
+An alarm was sounded, flares were fired, and helicopters were sent out to search for the gliders, but without success, as the gliders were flying as low as tree level.
+However, at the Camp Gibor base, about two miles east of Kiryat Shmona, no security precautions had been taken thirty minutes after the alarm was issued and no additional guards had been posted at the camp's gate.
 It was later discovered that an early intelligence warning was neglected by all except Kibbutz Ma'ayan Baruch, due to lack of attention.

-Akar's glider landed in the security zone as a result of being blinded by the searchlights from Kibbutz Ma'ayan Baruch, and he was tracked down and killed by Israeli troops.
-The second landed near the Gibor camp.
-Najah spotted a passing army truck outside the base and opened fire on it, killing the officer driving it and wounding the corporal riding with him.
+Akar's glider failed to cross the Israeli border, and he landed in the Israeli-controlled security zone as a result of being blinded by the searchlights from Kibbutz Ma'ayan Baruch.
+He was tracked down and killed by Israeli troops.
+Within minutes of take off, Najah landed near Camp Gibor.
+Najah spotted a passing army truck outside the base and opened fire on it, killing the driver and wounding the corporal riding with him.
 He then headed towards a nearby army encampment manned by Nahal Brigade soldiers some 175 meters away.
 He hurled grenades and sprayed automatic fire at the sentry, who panicked and ran away, allowing him free entry into the encampment.
 He then fired his AK-47 and threw grenades into tents being used by Israeli soldiers, killing five and wounding seven, but was then shot and killed by an Israeli soldier (a quartermaster clerk) who had been wounded.
+Six Israeli soldiers were killed and at least seven were wounded in the attack.

 Aftermath

+The attack was the most lethal in Israel in nearly a decade.